7rebux/league-tools/component-lib/README.md

 # Component Library

 This module is linked locally to the main project.
-After making changs make sure to run `pnpm build` and update the dependency in the main project using `pnpm update component-lib`
+After making changes make sure to run `pnpm build` and update the dependency in the main project using `pnpm update component-lib`

 ## Storybook